ibm-cloud-docs/devsecops/devsecops-custom-deployment.md

 # Deploying your application on a target
 {: #custom-deployment-target}

-You can deploy your application on one of three targets: single cluster, multiple clusters, or a custom target.
+You can deploy your application on one of three targets: Push-based deployment, Pull-based deployment, or a custom target.
 {: shortdesc}

-## Deploying to a single cluster
+## Deploying using Push-based deployment
-{: #custom-deployment-target-single-cluster}
+{: #custom-deployment-push-based-deployment}

-You can select `Single Cluster` as the deployment target when you want to deploy your application on Red Hat&reg; OpenShift&reg; on {{site.data.keyword.cloud_notm}}.
+You can select `Push based deployment` as the deployment target when you want to deploy your application on Red Hat&reg; OpenShift&reg; on {{site.data.keyword.cloud_notm}}.
 [DevSecOps](#x9892260){: term} provides scripts to deploy your application on the cluster.
 You might need to customize these scripts according to your application and cluster requirements.

 These scripts are located in the deployment repo and are specified in the `pipeline-config.yml` file.